dkaty123/Portfolio-Website-main/README.md

 ## Portfolio-Website
 Portfolio website built using HTML5, CSS3, JavaScript, and jQuery.
+(This is old version, make sure to update with new site)

 Note add projects - Electron, JS?